 Suffragette 9k Gold Dangling Pendant Lavalier Antique Edwardian c1910.

-This is a time in British history when women were fighting for the right to vote & The Suffragette Movement was born.
 To enable like minded ladies to easily identify themselves to each other, they would wear 3 colours, in their clothes, scarves & even jewellery.
 The green represented the word 'give', white for 'women' & violet for 'vote'.
-Often in jewellery the stones used were green peridot, white seed pearls & violet amethyst as is the case with this pendant.
+Often in jewellery the stones used were green peridot, white seed pearls & violet amethyst or tourmaline as is the case with this pendant.

 The gold has been tested as there are no gold marks.
 The pendant contains green period, seed pearls & a violet tourmaline, all the stones have been tested, are in good order & all present, please see the pictures.

 Size including bale 4.5 x 2.5 cm or 1.7 x 1.0 inches.